Planning an Easter menu when you’re managing blood sugar doesn’t mean you have to give up your favorite holiday foods.

 Your Health Comes First

-If you have diabetes or any health concerns, it’s always best to talk with your family doctor or a registered dietitian.
-You can also visit WebMD for more information and guidance.
+If you have diabetes or specific health concerns, it’s always best to talk with your doctor or a registered dietitian for personalized advice.

 Simple Swaps I Use for a Lighter Easter Menu